 Report in the operating report required in Condition 50 for each month covered in the operating report, the total hours each of EUs 55a through 59a operated without a waste heat boiler as recorded in Condition 17.1b.

+Install, operate, and maintain SoLoNOx control technology on EUs 55a through 59a, according to the manufacturer’s specification, at all times the units are operating.

 Install, operate, and maintain selective catalytic reduction (SCR) on EUs 50 through 59a, according to the manufacture’s specifications, at all times the units are operating, except during the allowable hours as specified in Condition 17.1.
 For each SCR system, install and operate the SCR units as follows:

 Conduct an initial source test in accordance with Section 9, on at least two of EUs 50 through 59a within 180 days from the first of EUs 50 through 59a beginning operation.